SharePoint/sp-dev-docs/docs/solution-guidance/Autotagging-sample-app-for-SharePoint.md

 _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

 The [ECM.AutoTagging](https://github.com/SharePoint/PnP/tree/master/Samples/ECM.AutoTagging) sample shows you how to use a provider-hosted add-in to automatically tag content added to a SharePoint library with data sourced from a custom user profile property.
-This add-in uses remote event receivers, hosted on an Azure Web Site, to:
+This add-in uses remote event receivers, hosted on an Azure website, to:

 - Create fields, content types, and document libraries.